-Revenue increased from \$14.9 million for the fiscal year ended March 31, 2018 to \$24.7 million for the fiscal year ended March 31, 2019, representing an increase of \$9.8 million, or 65.4%.
+Revenue increased from \$14.91 million for the fiscal year ended March 31, 2018 to \$24.67 million for the fiscal year ended March 31, 2019, representing an increase of \$ 9.76 million, or 65%.
 We executed a Cloud Computing Service Agreement with Higher Education Press Ltd. in June 2018, pursuant to which we provided technology services to facilitate data sharing and interconnection among colleges and universities personalized education services for teachers and students in colleges and vocational colleges.
 We also entered into the Promotion Agreement with the China Adult Education Association in June 2018, to offer online learning resources in urban and rural communities, and carried out research and development cooperation with universities to achieve resource sharing, and added online training videos, etc. As a result of the execution and performance of these cooperation agreements, our access to target member group increased.
-As a result, the number of fee-paying member of college students increased from zero to 943,732 as of March 31, 2019, which contributed to an increase of VIP revenue in the amount of \$1.9 million and an increase of SVIP revenue in the amount of \$5.1 million in such fiscal year.
-In particular, the increase of SVIP revenue was a result of our development efforts of the virtual simulation experiment platform.
-The remaining increase of revenue in the amount of \$2.8 million was due to an increase of fee-paying member who were workers in rural and urban areas.
+As a result, the number of fee-paying member of college students increased from zero to 943,732 as of March 31, 2019, which contributed to an increase of revenue in the amount of \$5 million in such fiscal year.
+In addition, our revenue was increased due to our development efforts of virtual simulation experiment platform, which helped us attract more members.
+Such development efforts resulted in an increase of revenue in the amount of \$4.76 million during the fiscal year ended March 31, 2019.